-(10).
-In this discussion, we will use the T4S4_HUMAN protein as an example.

-If the user clicks the Explain hyperlink for the 'signal transducer activity (0004871)' annotation of the PACard (Figure 1), then an Explain page is displayed.
+PA-GOSUB provides an explanation mechanism to help users understand why a classifier makes a particular classification (10).
+In this discussion, we will use the $T4S4_HUMAN$ protein as an example.
+If the user clicks the Explain hyperlink for the "signal transducer activity (0004871)" annotation of the PACard (Figure 1), then an Explain page is displayed.
 Although there are many elements to an Explain page, an important part is the bar graph (Figure 7).

-First, note that the two stacked bars in the graph represent the evidence for both an 'yes' (bottom bar) and a 'no' (top bar) prediction for the class.
+First, note that the two stacked bars in the graph represent the evidence for both a "yes" (bottom bar) and a "no" (top bar) prediction for the class.
 Each of its five colored sub-bars correspond to the presence or absence of a selected, significant token.
 The absence or presence of a token is known as a feature.
-In this example, the tokens 'glycoprotein', 'transmembrane' and 'integral membrane protein' are present for T4S4_HUMAN, but 'cytoplasmic' and 'hydrolase' are absent.
+In this example, the tokens "glycoprotein", "transmembrane" and "integral membrane protein" are present for T4S4_HUMAN, but "cytoplasmic" and "hydrolase" are absent.
 Again, note that the absence of a token can also be evidence for or against a particular classification.